Francisco Rodríguez (Venezuelan pitcher): Personal life

-On August 11, 2010, Rodríguez was arrested after allegedly assaulting Carlos Peña, the father of his girlfriend Daian Pena after the Mets lost a game at Citi Field.
-Rodríguez was reportedly upset that he made disparaging remarks about Rodríguez's mother.
+On August 11, 2010, Rodríguez was arrested after allegedly assaulting Carlos Peña, the father of his girlfriend Daian Pena, after the Mets lost a game at Citi Field.
+Rodríguez was reportedly upset that Peña made disparaging remarks about Rodríguez's mother.
 Rodríguez remained in police custody at Citi Field on a charge of third-degree assault, a misdemeanor in the state of New York, and was arraigned that afternoon.
 He was released without bail, and ordered by a judge to stay away from his girlfriend and her father.
-The Mets suspended him and placed him on the team's restricted list for two days, which meant he would forfeit two games' salary.
-"Ownership and the organization are very disappointed in Francisco's inappropriate behavior and we take the matter very seriously", team chief operating officer Jeff Wilpon said.
-Rodríguez suffered a torn ligament in his right thumb, possibly during the altercation, requiring season-ending surgery.
-The Mets suspended Rodríguez indefinitely, preventing him from attending or performing any activity with the team, as well as having his pay suspended until he was physically able to perform again.
 On September 22, 2010, Rodriguez was back in Queens Criminal Court facing seven counts of criminal contempt after sending numerous text messages to Daian Pena in violation of the order of protection.
 The judge imposed bail of $7,500, which Rodriguez posted.

-Rodriguez was charged with domestic violence in Wisconsin relating to a September 17, 2012, incident in which he allegedly hit and kicked the mother of his child.
-He was facing a fine of $10,000 and/or up to 9 months in prison.
-Charges were subsequently dropped against Rodriguez when the victim and the eyewitness (housekeeper) both returned to Venezuela and did not respond to the district attorney on the case.
+Rodriguez was charged with domestic violence in Wisconsin relating to a September 17, 2012 incident in which he allegedly hit and kicked the mother of his child.
+Charges were subsequently dropped against Rodriguez when the victim and another witness, a housekeeper, both returned to Venezuela and did not respond to the district attorney on the case.